-The Development Agreement between and , dated December 17, 2012 calls for tolling to start for the East End Crossing Bridge and the New Downtown Crossing Bridge as soon as each is open to traffic.
-It also calls for the tolling to begin on the Kennedy bBridge upon the earliest of (i) the date when the New Downtown Crossing Bridge is sufficiently complete to be open to traffic, (ii) the date of East End Crossing Substantial Completion, or (iii) June 30, 2018.
+The Development Agreement calls for tolling to start for the East End Crossing Bridge and the New Downtown Crossing Bridge as soon as each is open to traffic.
+It also calls for the tolling to begin on the Kennedy bridge upon the earliest of (i) the date when the New Downtown Crossing Bridge is sufficiently complete to be open to traffic, (ii) the date of East End Crossing Substantial Completion, or (iii) June 30, 2018.
 Those terms were negotiated prior to receipt of the proposals from WVB Partners, LLC and Walsh Construction Company.
 Those proposals include a construction schedules which indicate that both crossings will be completed substantially earlier than originally anticipated and also that the completion dates for the bridges will be closer together and occur in a different order.
-Negotiations are on-going between Kentucky and Indiana regarding whether the tolling start dates should be changed to reflect this change in circumstancesT are to be determined.
+Negotiations are on-going regarding whether the tolling start dates should be changed to reflect this change in circumstances.
 Proposals shall show how the proposer will meet the toll start date as indicated in the Development Agreement, including all of the necessary allowances for temporary traffic configurations.
-However, if in the future the toll start date for the Downtown Crossing is changed to reduce the number of temporary traffic configurations, the RBOC shall provide the Joint Board with a reductive change order reflecting the reduced complexity.
-Additional detail regarding the temporary traffic configurations for the Downtown Crossing will be coordinated by the DB Contractor.
+However, if in the future the toll start date is changed to reduce the number of temporary traffic configurations, the RBOC shall provide the Joint Board with a reductive change order reflecting the reduced complexity.

-Subject to the final design location of the mainline Toll Zone gantries, some travel lanes and shoulders for the Downtown Crossing Bridge and the Kennedy Bridge are required to accommodate easily configurable reversible tolling.
+Subject to the final design location of the mainline Toll Zone gantries, some travel lanes and shoulders for the Downtown Crossing Bridge and the Kennedy Bridge are required to accommodate easily configurable1 reversible tolling.
 This requirement is dictated by the possibility of bi-directional traffic on each of these two bridges during various stages of construction and reconstruction on such bridges.
-Reference drawings relating to the toll zones for all LSIORB bridges have been provided as part of this RFP.
-The reversible lanes will be required for the mainline gantries for the Downtown and Kennedy bridges.
-The number of reversible lanes and reversible shoulders are indicated in Table 1.1, Toll Lane Summary.
-As it is currently contemplated the reversible lanes are to stay in place for as long as tolling takes place for the bridge crossings.
-The requirement for the reversible shoulders is to preclude vehicles from being able to traverse the shoulder without paying the required toll.
-Reversible lanes may also be used in the event of an event causing lane closures through one of the mainline gantries.
 Further, the Joint Board desires to minimize any possible revenue loss should either of these two bridges require closure for any reason.
 Proposals for Tolling Component One are required to address the reversible tolling requirement for the Downtown Crossing Bridge and the Kennedy Bridge.